-Removing Directed Call Pickup from a user
+Removing Directed Call Pickup from user

-- 1. Enter change station n, where n is the extension of the user. - 2.
-In the COR field, type a different COR that does not have Directed Call Pickup permissions. - 3.
-Click Next until you see the BUTTON ASSIGNMENTS section. - 4.
-Move to the button number that contains dir-pkup. - 5.
-Click Clear or Delete, depending on your system. - 6.
-Select Enter to save your changes.
+- 1. Log on to Communication Manager System Administration Terminal (SAT). - 2.
+In the command prompt, enter change station n and press Enter. - Where, n is the extension that you want to change. - 3.
+In the COR field, type a different COR that does not have the Directed Call Pickup feature permissions. - 4.
+Click Next until you see the BUTTON ASSIGNMENTS section. - 5.
+Navigate to the dir-pkup button. - 6.
+Click Clear or Delete. - 7.
+Press Enter to save your changes.